What is a House Foundation?

 Home foundations serve as the essential floor that a house rests on.
 The ground beneath us moves often and can stretch a home beyond its limits due to the fact that the ground does not move uniformly and at the same time.
 A home foundation not only works to keep the house level and still, but also insulate the home - keeping the moisture out, and the warmth in.
 Another important reason for a house foundation is to keep it level.
 For example, if a house is on a hill, or uneven terrain, a perfectly flat house foundation will allow the home to sit level, and not have you roll out of bed at night because your house sits at a 45º angle.
 The foundation of a house ensures that your stays where it is and maintains it's structure.

-Since each home is unique in terms of the ground that it is built on and the situations it might face, there are many different types of foundations, each which have their own benefits and drawbacks.
+Since each home is unique in terms of the ground that it is built on and the situations it might face, there are many different house foundation types, each which have their own benefits and drawbacks.
 Here are the most common types of house foundations:

 1. Concrete Slab Foundation:

-A concrete slab house foundation is the most commonly used type of foundation.
+A concrete slab house foundation is one of the most commonly used house foundation types.
 Most commonly set between four to eight inches thick, these house foundations are made up of poured concrete reinforced with steel rods, along with drainage pipes.
 These types of foundations are often low-cost and reliable but can become troublesome if a drain line is damaged.
 In addition, these types of foundations may not be suitable in places prone to hurricanes and flooding.

 2. Basement Foundation:

 Basement foundations are built using a perimeter of concrete pillars to support the home’s structure above ground.
-These types of foundations can be greatly beneficial due to the fact that they provide additional square footage to the home and can provide a multitude of options on how the space is utilized.
+This house foundation type can be greatly beneficial due to the fact that it provides additional square footage to the home and can provide a multitude of options on how the space is utilized.
 However, basement foundations come with drawbacks of their own.
 Basement foundations are the costliest option of all the home foundation types and is prone to issues like moisture, mold, and flooding.
 When choosing this type of foundation, be sure to evaluate the costs and the area it will be situated.

 3. Crawl Space Foundation:

 Crawl space foundations are constructed of reinforced concrete pillars that stand only three to four feet high, effectively supporting the home above the ground.
-Not only do these types of foundation provide excellent ventilation, but they also provide a level of protection against minor flooding, making it a common option for areas that experience mild floods during the rainy season.
+Not only does this house foundation type provide excellent ventilation, but it also provides a level of protection against minor flooding, making it a common option for areas that experience mild floods during the rainy season.
 This house foundation also provides handy storage options but can become a problem if not sealed properly.
 Not only would a wet crawlspace result in damage of stored items, but can also be an issue if standing water begins to jeopardize the stillness of the ground the house foundation sits on.

 What is a Raised Foundation of a House?